(Photo by Sundance. ATROPIA.)

 Critics Consensus: James Sweeney's sophomore outing reveals a twisty, grief-ridden journey of the unexpected -- buoyed by a perfectly sensitive Dylan O'Brien.

-Synopsis: Two grieving men bond in support group and form unlikely friendship.
+Synopsis: In Twinless, two young men meet in a twin support group and form an unlikely friendship.
+Roman (Dylan O'Brien) and

 [More]